Recipe for a (cheap) garden pond

 Add water.
 If you live in town treat the chlorine.
 Aqua Safe works....cost about $8.00

 Add plants.... you can get a box of water lilies for about six dollars.
 They sit on the bottom.
 You can get hornwort, curly pond weed and any number of native or imported plants from any wild pond.
 They are free and they add oxygen and filter impurities just fine.
 They will root themselves or just float around.
 Some are invasive so be careful with them.
 You can also buy water lettuce and fancier stuff pretty cheaply.
 (Cobleskill Agway has the best water lettuce around here; Lowes has the best cheap stuff for the edges...corkscrew rush, sweet flag, little cat tails... things like that.)
 You can make a plain old canna corm into a water canna by starting it in a pot and once it has leaves and roots setting it in your pond on blocks or in a hanger, partly submerged, for a delightful and inexpensive water garden plant.
+You can grow watercress in a pot partly sunken into the pond too.
+Experiment!Many common potted plants like wet feet.

 You can put plants in the little plastic-covered, metal flowerpot hangers the dollar store sells.
 They will hang on the side of the tub very nicely.
 Or you can set cinder blocks or bricks in the bottom of your pond and put plants on them.